 The conduct of a lawyer admitted to practice in California is subject to the disciplinary authority of California.
 (See Bus. & Prof. Code, §§ 6077, 6100.)
 Extension of the disciplinary authority of California to other lawyers who provide or offer to provide legal services in California is for the protection of the residents of California.
 A lawyer disciplined by a disciplinary authority in another jurisdiction may be subject to discipline in California for the same conduct.
-(See e.g., Bus. & Prof. Code, § 6049.1.)
+(See, e.g., § 6049.1.)
+An asterisk () identifies a word or phrase defined in the terminology rule, rule 1.0.1.